So, you want to learn how to code in Python? Well, you can’t do that without knowing how to work with Python functions.

 Author’s note: If you are interested in a career that will not only earn you a few pennies but potentially north of $130,000, don’t miss out on our free “how to become a data scientist” career guide.

-Combining Conditional Statements and Functions
+How to Combine Conditional Statements and Functions

 We already know how to work with if statements, and how to work with Python functions.
 In this post, we’ll learn how to combine the two.
 This is a fundamental concept in programming, so please pay attention!
 You’ll encounter it quite regularly when coding.